puppetlabs/puppet_operational_dashboards/REFERENCE.md

 Data type: `Boolean`

 Whether to manage the SSL certificate files when using the grafana_use_ssl parameter.
-Defaults to true

 Default value: `true`